 Let us explain LIFO liquidation with a simple example.

-A company named XYZ ltd manufactures sports shoes, and the inventory specifications for that is as per below based on the periodic cycle.
+A company named XYZ ltd manufactures sports shoes, and the inventory specifications for that are as per below based on the periodic cycle.

 |Year||Units of Raw material||Cost per unit||Total Material Cost|

 The company has an order for the supply of 300 sports shoe pairs.
-And assume that for every pair of shoes, the required raw material is 1 unit.
-Therefore, based on the above inventory table, to execute this order XYZ ltd will liquidate its complete inventory of 150 units from the year 2019, a full inventory of 80 units from 2018 and remaining 70 units from the inventory of 2017.
+And assume that the required raw material for every pair of shoes is 1 unit.
+Therefore, based on the above inventory table, to execute this order, XYZ ltd will liquidate its complete inventory of 150 units from the year 2019, a full inventory of 80 units from 2018, and the remaining 70 units from the inventory of 2017.
 And it is LIFO liquidation of inventory.

 Net Income Generated using LIFO Liquidation.

-In this example, to calculate the net revenue generated, let us assume that each pair of sports shoe order price is $50.
+In this example, to calculate the net revenue generated, let us assume that each pair of sports shoes order price is $50.

 i.e. $50* 300=$15000.